City of Lincoln and Lancaster County Coronavirus (COVID-19) Mitigation and Response

 - Outdoor activities with members of your household are acceptable

-- No face coverings for people without symptoms, unless they are under quarantine as a result of being exposed to someone who is infected
+- No face masks for people without symptoms, unless they are under quarantine as a result of being exposed to someone who is infected

 Hand Washing at Home